shiinamiyuki/miyuki-renderer/README.md

 Inspired by https://github.com/JamesGriffin/Path-Tracer, 	https://github.com/fogleman/pt

+It's so difficult to implements those algorithms, especially for one not good at statistics.
+Maybe I'll just stick with path tracing and sppm.
+They are the most simple and robust algorithms.

 ##  Features:

 It is currently using path tracing, bidirectional path tracing, photon mapping (https://graphics.stanford.edu/courses/cs348b-00/course8.pdf)., and sppm.
 I chose BVH as acceleration structure, with naive split strategy.